-What is really needed is a model of technical debt that would allow software engineers to speak with a precision and certitude similar to accountants and structural engineers.
+What’s really needed is a model of technical debt that allows software engineers to speak with a precision and certitude similar to accountants and structural engineers.
 A structural engineer can, with enough study, tell you what load a bridge should bear.
 An accountant, with enough study, can tell you with some certainty the soundness of a firm by examining the books.
-Software engineers can't, at present, tell you the soundness of a codebase.
+Software engineers can’t, at present, tell you the soundness of a codebase.

 Codebases tend to have technical debt.
 That is, they have problems that aren’t apparent at first use or inspection, which prevent the evolution of the codebase efficiently and increase the maintenance costs.
 I’ll take my hat off to anyone who can produce a good model of technical debt that’s as useful as double-entry bookkeeping.

 But in the meantime, I suggest this simple formula for measuring the “badness” of a codebase: B = L2.5.

 Where B is the “badness” of the code, and L is the number of lines of code in the system.